YargiC5/Cybersecurity-Project-1-Installing-and-Configuring-ELK-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because automation provided efficiency, and less chance of a mess up.

+The ELK VM exposes an Elastic Stack instance.
+Docker is used to download and manage an ELK container.

+To use this playbook, one must log into the Jump Box, then issue: `ansible-playbook install_elk.yml` elk.
+This runs the `install_elk.yml` playbook on the `elk` host.

 - Playbook for Docker Installation on Web Servers:

 ```